 If you use a telecommunications device for the deaf (TDD) or a text telephone (TTY), call the Federal Relay Service, toll free, at 1-800-877-8339.

-Accessible Format: Individuals with disabilities can obtain this document and a copy of the RFA in an accessible format (e.g., braille, large print, audiotape, or compact disc) on request to the appropriate program contact person listed in the chart at the end of this notice.
+Accessible Format: Individuals with disabilities can obtain this document and a copy of the RFA in an accessible format (e.g., braille, large print, audiotape, or compact disc) on request to the appropriate program contact Start Printed Page 19879person listed in the chart at the end of this notice.

 Electronic Access to This Document: The official version of this document is the document published in the Federal Register.
 Free Internet access to the official edition of the Federal Register and the Code of Federal Regulations is available via the Federal Digital System at: www.gpo.gov/fdsys.
 At this site you can view this document, as well as all other documents of this Department published in the Federal Register, in text or Adobe Portable Document Format (PDF).
 To use PDF you must have Adobe Acrobat Reader, which is available free at this site.

 You may also access documents of the Department published in the Federal Register by using the article search feature at: www.federalregister.gov.
 Specifically, through the advanced search feature at this site, you can limit your search to documents published by the Department.

 Institute of Education Sciences

 |CFDA No. and name||Application package available||Deadline for transmittal of applications||Estimated range of awards*||Project period||For further information contact|

 |Cognition and Student Learning||June 5, 2014||August 7, 2014||$100,000 to $1,000,000||Up to 5 years||Erin Higgins, Erin.Higgins@ed.gov.|